 For small or mid-sized breeds without thick hair or breeds that do not require a complicated cut, groomers typically charge $30-$50.
 Groomers charge $50-$70 for large breeds without thick hair.
-For mid or large-sized breeds that have thick hair and require complicated cuts, the cost is from $70-$90 and sometimes more for giant breeds.
+For mid or large-sized breeds that have thick hair and require complicated cuts, the cost can be from $70-$90 and sometimes more for giant breeds.

 Additional Dog Grooming Charges

 An extra amount is usually charged for any of the following: